On the Convergence Theory of Pipeline Gradient-based Analog In-memory Training: Numerical Simulations

 \section{Numerical Simulations}

-In this section, we test our methods in an open-source \ac{AIHWKIT}~\citep{Rasch2021AFA}; see \url{github.com/IBM/aihwkit}.
-In the simulations, we train a ResNet10 to perform an image classification task on CIFAR10 and CIFAR100 datasets; see Figure \ref{fig:resnet10-pipeline-sync-vs-asyn} and \ref{fig:resnet10-cifar100-pipeline-sync-vs-asyn}.
-The network consists of $M=6$ stages, consisting 1 convolution layer, 4 residual blocks, and 1 fully-connected layer.
-We map the first 5 stages on digital devices and the last one onto an AIMC (analog) device.
-We use digital SGD, implemented by \pytorch~ library.
+In this section, we aim to numerically verify the theoretical benefits of {\AnalogSGDAP}.
+We test the analog methods in an open-source \ac{AIHWKIT}~\citep{Rasch2021AFA}; see \url{github.com/IBM/aihwkit}.
 The pipeline parallelism is also simulated on a single GPU.
-To get the \emph{equivalent clock cycle} in the figures, we map the epoch to the clock cycle by dividing the computation density, as discussed in Section \ref{section:pipeline}.
-Each simulation is repeated three times, and the mean and standard deviation are reported.
-More details are reported in Appendix \ref{section:experiment-setting}.
+To get the \emph{equivalent clock cycle} in the figures, we map the epoch to clock cycle by dividing the computation density.

-\textbf{Sample complexity and clock cycle complexity.} The results in the left of Figure \ref{fig:resnet10-pipeline-sync-vs-asyn} show that the accuracy-epoch curves of all three pipeline strategies almost overlap with each other, implying all of these algorithms have the same sample complexity.
-We fit the mini-batch size as $B_{\text{mini}}=128$ and micro-batch size as $B_{\text{micro}}=16$.
-It can be seen that synchronous pipeline training accelerates convergence to the target accuracy with a speedup of over 3$\times$ on both digital and analog devices compared to the non-pipeline training.
-Asynchronous pipeline training achieves an even greater speedup, 6$\times\!\sim\!
-8\times$, which is greater than the theoretical prediction $\times M=\times 6$.
-We conjecture that it happens because the generalization benefits from the delay property of asynchronous pipeline \citep{deng2023towards}.
+\textbf{Simulation settings.} In the simulations, we train ResNet models on two benchmark datasets: CIFAR10 and CIFAR100.
+The CIFAR10 dataset consists of 60,000 32$\times$32 color images across 10 classes, with each class representing a distinct category such as airplanes, cars, and birds.
+The CIFAR100 dataset is similar in format but includes 100 classes.
+Each model was trained over 300 epochs using a mini-batch size of $B_{\text{mini}}=128$ and micro-batch-size $B_{\text{micro}}=16$ by default.
+The initial learning rate of $\alpha=0.1$ was employed, while for Resnet34 with stage numbers $M=12, 16$, the initial learning rate is $\alpha=0.01$.
+The learning rate $\alpha$ was reduced by a factor of 10 every 100 epochs.
+To further enhance the model’s ability to generalize across diverse images, we applied data augmentation techniques such as random cropping, horizontal flipping, and color jittering \cite{cubuk2018autoaugment}.

+\textbf{AIMC hardware configurations.} The simulations use the \texttt{SoftBoundsReference} device in AIHWKIT, which directly instantiates the asymmetric update model in \eqref{analog-update} with $\tau=0.9$ by default.
+Beyond the asymmetric update, the simulations additionally incorporate a comprehensive set of hardware imperfections to more accurately reflect real device behavior, including output noise (0.5 \% of the quantization bin width), quantization and clipping (output range set to 20, output noise 0.1, and input and output quantization to 8 bits).
+In addition, 30\% device and cycle variation are introduced.
+Noise and bound management techniques are used in~\cite{gokmen2017cnn}.
+A learnable scaling factor is applied after each analog layer and updated via digital SGD.